There comes a time when you’ve tried all beard styles you could think of and you’re looking for a way to get more creative and shake things a bit.

 If you’ve watched the television series Vikings, you’ve surely witnessed the bearded greatness of men such as Jarl Borg and Leif.

-Jarl Borg is a fictional character, of course, but as it is a show broadcasted on The History Channel, the historical accuracy was no doubt considered heavily for all aspects of the series – including the shape and style of the men’s beards.
+Jarl Borg is a fictional character, of course, but as it is a show broadcasted on The History Channel, the historical accuracy regarding the shape and style of men’s beards is respected.

 Rocking the Viking Beard Beads

 As the braided beards of the Vikings have been making a comeback over recent years, so have the beads to accompany them.

 The beads can vary in style and size – the latter of which may be important to consider in finding beard beads that match the thickness of your particular braid.

 Beads are very commonly used among those that rock Viking facial hair, so if you’re ready to take the plunge to try the braided beard, you may enjoy going the extra mile to experiment with some beads as well.

 Do’s and Don’ts